Brand Growth & SEO

 Each touchpoint wasn't just a random echo; it reinforced the brand's presence without feeling overly intrusive.

-But here is where most go wrong: they forget audiences move to other platforms with different expectations.
+However, this is where most go wrong: they forget that audiences move to other platforms with different expectations.

 Something that works on Facebook can feel jarring on LinkedIn.